CELTA Courses Barcelona

 Sessions are between 9.00am and 2.30pm on Mondays and Wednesdays, including teaching practice.

 A typical day on the part-time CELTA course offered in Barcelona is as follows, although there are may be variations:

 CELTA Online-Blended Course

 The University of Cambridge requires candidates on all CELTA courses, whether online or face-to-face, to teach for a total of six hours during the course.
-This teaching is observed and assessed by course tutors and is divided into 10 separate teaching slots for each candidate, requiring attendance at the school on the ten occasions mentioned above.
+This teaching is observed and assessed by course tutors and is divided into 10 separate teaching slots for each candidate, requiring attendance at the school on the fourteen occasions mentioned above.

 The online component

 Candidates should be prepared to spend a minimum of five hours a week online to work on interactive tasks, participate in guided video observation and forum discussion.

 There will also be online tutorials with the main course tutor.